secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/docs/README.DockerHub-Hook.md

 The DefectDojo hook imports the reports from scans automatically into [OWASP DefectDojo](https://www.defectdojo.org/).
 The hook uses the import scan [API v2 from DefectDojo](https://defectdojo.readthedocs.io/en/latest/api-v2-docs.html) to import the scan results.

-Scan types which are both supported by the secureCodeBox and DefectDojo benefit from the full feature set of DefectDojo, like deduplication.
-These scan types are:
+Scan types which are both supported by the _secureCodeBox_ and DefectDojo benefit from the full feature set of DefectDojo, like deduplication.
+These scan types are (see up-to-date list in [Java source][dd-scan-types-src]):

 - Nmap
 - Nikto